China Ski Tours, LLC

 Dolomiti Trail

-Dolomiti is closed for the season.
-Having opened November 14th with almost all trails thanks to a surprise early heavy snow Dolomiti completed its best season with more trails and a new surface type lift serving the second expansion mountain.
-(See our updated report on Dolomiti)
+Duolemeidi is preparing for next season.
+The ski area opened in 2009 on November 14th with almost all trails thanks to a surprise early heavy snow.
+We hope Duolemeidi will add more trails from their new surface type lift serving the second expansion mountain.
+(See our updated report on

 Beidahu